rc-kid/rckid/HARDWARE.md

 Extra PCBs:

-- [ ] figure out the hold in place mechanism for the cartridge if the friction of the connectors is not enough
 - [ ] make the PCB larger to fit the entire case, but make sure no components, or useful stuff is above 10cm so that we can always skip it -- this means moving the rpi 1.5mm down(!)

 # problems

 - BMI160 has moved to standard parts, try alternatives, such as https://jlcpcb.com/partdetail/TdkInvensense-MPU6500/C50278
-- sinking USB-C is standard part, use the normal one for the devboard
 - headphones don't show the slot on jlcpcb
 - check accel